Alessandro Altobelli: Style of play

 Altobelli was a highly prolific goalscorer, who was regarded as a complete, world class striker.
 A well rounded centre-forward, with an eye for goal, he excelled in the air due to his heading accuracy, power, elevation, agility and acrobatic ability; he was also a fast, hard-working, and opportunistic player, with excellent technique, and he possessed an accurate shot with either foot, in spite of being naturally left-footed.
 Despite his slender build, he had excellent balance and deceptive strength.
 Moreover, he was capable of protecting the ball with his back to goal, and holding it up for his teammates.

 After retirement

 After retirement, he played for Italy national beach soccer team, being the top scorer at the 1995 and 1996 Beach Soccer World Championships.

 In the 1990s, he entered politics.
 He also worked as a sporting director for Padova and as a football scout for Inter.

 In the 2000s, he served as a pundit for Al Jazeera.
-Since September 2020, he serves as pundit for RAI TV show A tutto campo.
+Since September 2020, he serves as a pundit for RAI TV show A tutto campo.
 He also featured as a pundit in 90º minuto.